Niall Scannell

-Niall Scannell (born 8 April 1992) is an Irish rugby union player for Munster in the United Rugby Championship and European Rugby Champions Cup.
-He plays as a hooker and represents Dolphin in the All-Ireland League.
+Niall Scannell (born 8 April 1992) is an Irish rugby union player who plays as a hooker for United Rugby Championship club Munster.

 Munster

 Scannell secured a development contract with the senior Munster for the 2013–14 season in April 2013.
 He made his senior Munster debut on 21 December 2013, coming on as a replacement against Scarlets in the United Rugby Championship.
 Scannell made his first start for Munster on 27 December 2013, against Connacht.
 He signed a one-year development contract extension in March 2014.
 In March 2015, Scannell signed a two-year contract with Munster.
 Scannell made his European debut on 12 December 2015, starting against Leicester Tigers.

 Scannell signed a contract extension with Munster in January 2017.
 On 25 April 2017, it was announced that Scannell had been nominated by his teammates for the 2017 Munster Rugby Senior Player of the Year, alongside John Ryan and Tyler Bleyendaal.
 He signed a two-year contract extension with Munster in December 2018.

 Scannell earned his 100th cap for the province in their 39–22 defeat away to French club Racing 92 in round 5 of the 2019–20 Champions Cup on 12 January 2020, and he captained Munster for the first time in their 2019–20 Pro14 round 12 fixture away to Italian side Zebre on 21 February 2020, though Scannell left the field injured during the first-half of Munster's 28–0 win.
 A back injury Scannell sustained during training in October 2020 required surgery, ruling him out for two months.
 He signed a two-year contract extension with the province in February 2021.

 Scannell featured off the bench in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022, and earned his 150th cap for Munster in their 17–6 away win against English club Northampton Saints in round two of the 2022–23 Champions Cup on 18 December 2022.

-He signed a two-year contract extension with the province in January 2023.
+Scannell signed a two-year contract extension with the province in January 2023, and came on as a replacement in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

+On 27 September 2025, he made his 200th appearance for Munster in the 34-21 win against Scarlets in the opening round of the 2025–26 United Rugby Championship.